-As shown in Fig. 3, the pressure trends are similar before the injection of CMT.
+As shown in Fig. 2, the pressure trends are similar before the injection of CMT.
 Thereafter it decreases faster in T108 (2 train) than in S110 (1 train) before the actuation of ADS #1.
 It was estimated that the cooling capacity is higher with dual trains of a PSIS than with a single train of PSIS.
 ADS #1 is actuated earlier than the injection from SIT during both tests.
 After the SIT injection, their pressure trends become almost similar.
-For the SBLOCA test with a 0.4 inch break, the ADS actuation signal occurs earlier than the SIT injection signal and helps the depressurization of the RV.
+For the SBLOCA test with a 0.4 inch break, the ADS actuation signal occurs earlier than the SIT injection signal and helps the depressurization of RV.
 This is because the RV is depressurized much slower during the 0.4 inch test than during the 2 inch test.
+However, the pressure trend in F104 is much faster than those in S110 and T108.
+It is because the PRHRS is activated.
+The operation of PRHRS and sufficient safety injection from three trains of PSIS enables the core to be cooled efficiently during the SBLOCA scenario.

-Fig. 3 Comparison of normalized RV pressure
+Fig. 2 Comparison of normalized RV pressure

-Fig. 4 Comparison of normalized RV water level
+Fig. 3 Comparison of normalized RV water level

-Fig. 5 Comparison of normalized accumulated break mass
+Fig. 4 Comparison of normalized accumulated break mass

-As shown in Fig. 4, the RV water level maintains slightly higher during the dual train test of T108 than in the single train test of S110.
+As shown in Fig. 3, the RV water level maintains slightly higher during the T108 test than in the S110 test.
 Multiple trains are operated independently and can increase the RV inventory with the addition of each train.
-However, the level difference between two tests is not very large.
-After the water level reaches near the safety injection nozzles and the surplus injected water is discharged through the break nozzle.
+However, the level difference between the single and dual train tests is not very large.
+After the water level reaches near the safety injection nozzles, the surplus injected water is discharged through the break nozzle.
 Thus the core is kept to be fully covered during the whole test period.
 After the opening of the ADS valve, the level transmitter is affected by the discharged flowrate and the test data are not provided as the measured data seem to be uncertain.
-A further analysis is being conducted.

-Fig. 5 shows the accumulated break flowrate measured using a load cell.
+In F104 the RV level is recovered in an earlier period compared with the single and dual train tests.
+Fig. 4 shows the accumulated break flowrate measured using a load cell.
 The accumulated break flow is much larger in T108 than in S110, as expected.
 The difference starts at around 13,650 seconds.
-At that point the discharged water is dramatically decreased in the S110 test but continues until 31,920 seconds.
+At that point the discharged water is dramatically decreased in the S110 test but continues until 31,920 seconds in the T108.
+In F104 the accumulated break flowrate increases continuously until 60,000 seconds because water was spilled out of the break.

-Fig. 6 Comparison of normalized CMT injection flowrate
+Fig. 5 Comparison of normalized CMT injection flowrate

-Fig. 7 Comparison of normalized SIT injection flowrate
+Fig. 6 Comparison of normalized SIT injection flowrate

-Figs. 6 and 7 show the injection flow rates of CMT and SIT, respectively.
+Figs. 5 and 6 show the injection flow rates of CMT and SIT, respectively.
 As each train of the CMT and SIT is operated independently, the effect of the train number is negligibly small.
-The abrupt increase of flowrate at around 35,000 s is due to the opening of
+The abrupt increase of flowrate at around 35,000 s is due to the opening of ADS #1 during single and dual train tests.

-ADS #1.
 The next abrupt increase of flow rate at around 41,000 s is due to the actuation of SIT injection.
+The CMT flowrate is a little higher in the earlier phase but becomes lower in the later phase in F104 than those in S110 and T108.
+As the pressure decreases much faster and the SIT actuation signal is actuated earlier in F104, the SIT injection flowrate increases abruptly from around 15,000 seconds.
+As the pressure decreases much faster and the SIT actuation signal is actuated earlier in F104, the SIT injection flowrate increases abruptly from around 15,000 seconds.